Chapter 1: Introduction

 Aims for FAIR Digital Objects on the Web (RQ1)

-The Web, on the other side, is ubiquitous in modern software engineering [Taivalsaari 2021], used for everything from user interfaces, mobile applications and controlling devices to enterprise cross-platform integrations, backend data processing and microservices, frequently utilising cloud computing which itself is controlled using Web technologies [Marinescu 2023].
+The Web is ubiquitous in modern software engineering [Taivalsaari 2021], used for everything from user interfaces, mobile applications and controlling devices, to enterprise cross-platform integrations, backend data processing and microservices, frequently utilising cloud computing which itself is controlled using Web technologies [Marinescu 2023].

 A relevant research question therefore is: